 ‘Public facilities’ also include public places such as parks, lakes or rivers, and public computer systems such as those used to provide banking or other public services such as Centrelink.

-It is important to note that the term ‘public facility’ also refers to privately owned premises where they are used to provide public services – for example, property belonging to privately owned energy
+It is important to note that the term ‘public facility’ also refers to privately owned premises where they are used to provide public services – for example, property belonging to privately owned energy companies.

 Sabotage is a criminal offence under section 203B of the Crimes Act 1900.